Charles Cooper Nott Jr.: Early life

-Nott was born in Williamstown, Massachusetts on October 10, 1869.
+Nott was born in Williamstown, Massachusetts, on October 10, 1869.
 He was the son of Alice Effingham (née Hopkins) Nott and Charles Cooper Nott Sr., the chief justice of the United States Court of Claims.

 His great-grandfather was Eliphalet Nott, the longtime President of Union College, and his great-aunt, Sarah Marie Nott, was married to Bishop Alonzo Potter.

 Nott graduated from Williams College in 1890, then received his law degree from Harvard Law School.

 Career

-After graduation until November 1913 he was an assistant district attorney for New York City for district attorney William Travers Jerome.
+After his graduation and until November 1913, Nott was an assistant district attorney for New York City for district attorney William Travers Jerome.

 From November 1913 to 1939 he was a judge for the New York General Sessions Court.
 In 1922, he presided over the obscenity case of James Branch Cabell and Robert Medill McBride for the novel, Jurgen, A Comedy of Justice.
 Nott wrote in his decision that "...the most that can be said against the book is that certain passages therein may be considered suggestive in a veiled and subtle way of immorality, but such suggestions are delicately conveyed [and that because of Cabell's writing style] ... it is doubtful if the book could be read or understood at all by more than a very limited number of readers."

 In 1939, Nott presided over the second trial of James Joseph Hines, the Democratic Party politician who was one of the most powerful leaders of Tammany Hall in New York City, where Hines was found guilty on corruption and conspiracy charges.